 Below you’ll find a list of some potential conditions children can have as a result of nuchal cords.

 You may notice a lot of them have to do with brain damage.
-That’s because an untreated, tight nuchal cord causes oxygen deprivation, which in turn may cause brain injuries.
+That’s because an untreated, tight nuchal cord causes oxygen deprivation.
+This, in turn, may cause brain injuries.

 Long-Term Effects of the Umbilical Cord Wrapped Around Neck